ChangerC77/collect_RGBD/README.md

 make
 sudo make install
 ```
+``this step will cost almost 10 minutes depending on your network, so be patient to wait! ``

 Sometimes the network is not good and you need to try several times.
 Test the installed librealsense
 ``ATTENTION``: Please note that the wiring must be type-c 3.0, otherwise an error may occur and the image data cannot be displayed.
 #### 2. Run